Can You Eat Microgreen Roots? Here's Why We Don't

 - Only stems and leaves consumed

-Whether you grow in traditional sprouting trays, on soil, or using modern Kratky systems, understanding these differences helps you maintain proper food safety standards.
+Whether you grow on soil, coco coir, our reusable silicone grow mediums, or using modern Kratky systems, understanding these differences helps you maintain proper food safety standards.

 The Bottom Line